senresearch/MatrixLM.jl/docs/src/example_ordinal_data.md

 )
 ```

-The `resid()` function, available in `MatrixLM.jl`, computes residuals for each observation, helping you evaluate the discrepancy between the model's predictions and the observed data.
+The `residuals()` function, available in `MatrixLM.jl`, computes residuals for each observation, helping you evaluate the discrepancy between the model's predictions and the observed data.

 ```@example
-resids = resid(est);
+resids = residuals(est);

 plot(
     heatmap(resids[end:-1:1, :],